-Real ales: Cumbrian Legendary Ales Loweswater Gold, Esthwaite Bitter, Grasmoor Dark Ale and Langdale
+Real ales available: Cumbrian Legendary Ales Loweswater Gold, Esthwaite Bitter, Grasmoor Dark Ale and Langdale

 Real ciders: Westons Stowford Press